This trigger runs when an existing record is modified. It does not fire on creation.Documentation Index

 Understanding Watch Fields

-- Specific fields (recommended): Select only the fields you care about.
+The Watch Fields setting is the most important part of this trigger:- Specific fields (recommended): Select only the fields you care about.
 The trigger only fires when one of these fields changes.
 All other edits to the record are ignored.

 - All Fields: The trigger fires whenever any field in the record changes.
 This includes computed fields, last-modified timestamps, and minor edits you might not care about.